-Confidence and assertiveness are key elements of any persuasive argument.
-People are more likely to be influenced by someone confident and assertive.
+Confidence and assertiveness are key elements of any persuasive argument – more likely to influence people.

 When presenting your argument, make sure to keep it simple and to the point.
 The more complex your argument is, the less likely it is to be accepted.

 It is an important step in any persuasive argument.
-By following up with your audience after your argument has been presented, you can ensure that your point has been heard and understood.
+By following up with your audience after presenting your argument, you can make them hear and understand your point.

 Persuasion marketing is a powerful tool that gets people to do what you want.
 However, you can become a more effective persuader by understanding different persuasive techniques and strategies.
 The key is to know your audience, use the right tone, be confident and assertive, keep it simple, and follow up.
 With these tips, you can unlock the power of persuasion and get people to do what you want.
 So, are you ready to unlock the power of persuasion?